 Have they got a plan in place to counteract this, like increasing sales?

 Costs and expenses:

 Are they spending more on marketing in a given month, for example?

 Can you learn anything from their recurring transactions?

-Step 4: Download their monthly forecast into Excel and attach to their month-end pack
+Step 4: Download their monthly forecast as a PDF or into Excel and attach to their month-end pack

 Step 5: Add your observations to their month-end pack, to uncover issues or opportunities that might need addressing